ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 If Vial is a moped that gets you around town, then QMK is a stripped-down Formula 1 car: insanely powerful, infinitely customizable, but demanding serious skill to master.
 If Vial is a Swiss Army knife, QMK is a fully-equipped machine shop where you can forge any tool you need... assuming you know how to operate a lathe.

 I was resistant at first, sticking to the QMK Configurator and avoiding the C code... but that was a mistake.
 Once I dove in, I was hooked.
 The result is my [QMK userspace repository](https://github.com/ohshitgorillas/qmk_userspace), containing all my code, keymaps, and even a few community module contributions.
+For a detailed breakdown of the layout that resulted from this experiment, see the [layout README](README.md).

 This experience cemented a new rule for me: no more non-QMK keyboards.
 I was seriously considering a Neo60 Cu until I realized I couldn't load it with QMK.
 That's a dealbreaker now.
 Having tasted the raw power of what a keyboard *can* be, I can't go back.